The Girl on the Shore

 Sato

 Sato’s character begins with that of a normal highschool girl.
 She has a quiet family, is on good terms with her parents, and has a healthy love/hate relationship with her sister.
 She is well integrated into society and has good friends and good grades in school.
-Sato, disillusioned with the life she leads in the sleepy Japanese seaside town, humiliated by the rejection of the local playboy and desperately masking her true desires from her friends, secretly seeks the company of Isobe, a boy who has a crush on her, asking him to take her virginity.
+However, it's never that simple for a young girl.
+She becomes disillusioned with the life she leads in the sleepy Japanese seaside town, humiliated by the rejection of the local playboy, and is desperately masking her true desires from her friends.
+She secretly seeks the company of Isobe, a boy who has a crush on her, and asks him to take her virginity.
 This begins Sato’s struggle of sexuality.
 She wants to experiment, wants to engage sexually with Isobe, but is scared of being seen as a ‘bad girl’ for doing so.
 The two begin their relationship in secret per Sato’s request.

 Slowly, we see Sato’s true character emerge.
 She is not the sweet, quiet, kindhearted character that Isobe had a crush on at the start of the story.
 Sato is selfish.
 She is insensitive and complains constantly, but doesn’t do anything to change.
+So... a pretty typical middle school girl.
 She only shows this side to Isobe.
 But even if she shows Isobe her true nature, she cannot show him her true feelings.
 What they have is confusing and humiliating for Sato; her biggest secret is him.
 Their pride, their shame and their lust shrouds any honest connection the two could make with one another.
-But Sato's most miserable self, and her stark duality, is exposed in these intimate scenes with Isobe
+But Sato's most miserable self, and her stark duality, is exposed in these intimate scenes with Isobe.

 Isobe

 Isobe, running his late brothers' blog, skipping school, loathing his classmates whilst severely depressed, carries his own heavy burdens.
 He has a difficult family situation to say the least.
 His parents are separated.
-Isobe lives with his father and his mother is no where in sight.
+Isobe lives with his father and his mother is nowhere in sight.
 His brother dies of suicide as a result of bullying, a situation that leads Isobe to develop a strong asociality.
 He spends his days alone in his room reading manga, playing video games and trying to keep his brother’s memory alive by updating his blog.
+His crush on Sato begins as a pure middle school affection, he likes how kind she is, how normal she is.
+Though, he soon realizes who she actually is.

 Adolescence